 sed -i "s/enabled=1/enabled=0/" /etc/yum.repos.d/wazuh.repo

-Next, you need to install Elasticsearch, Kibana, Filebeat and Wazuh APP to get the most out of Wazuh-manager.
+Next, you need to install Elasticsearch, Kibana, Filebeat and Wazuh APP to be able to use Wazuh-manager to its full potential.

 Before you can proceed, you need to ensure that the Elastic components being installed are compatible with the version of Wazuh-manager installed.